 Rather the untrustworthy party must show they clearly understand what their partner has felt and experienced.
 Without this step, what follows will not be undertaken with the seriousness that it deserves.

 The person betrayed is likely to be suffering from some or all the following.

 Shock and or Depression – They often feel numb and have difficulty function in day to day life.
-Initially they are unlikely to take action regarding the relationship, but rather they focus on getting insight for what has happened and try to deal with their feelings
+Initially, they are unlikely to take action regarding the relationship, but rather they focus on getting insight into what has happened and try to deal with their feelings